Paying for mental health care leaves families in debt and isolated

 Treatment didn't require just medication or visits to the doctor or hospital; the girl needed wrap-around therapy that included in-home care.
 The child's unpredictable moods and violent tantrums made it impossible to send her to school, or for her mother to hire a sitter to care for her.

+Once she stopped working, her income was low enough that, in fact, the whole family qualified for Medicaid, including her 9-year-old.

+O'Donnell, a registered nurse, could have made lots of bonus pay caring for COVID patients but she continued to stay home.
 She took on a second mortgage for $22,000.
 She estimates at least $60,000 in lost wages a year.
-But staying home with her child was still worth it, she says, because the private health insurance she'd been receiving through her job didn't pay for her daughter's care.

-O'Donnell is working again and will have to reapply for Medicaid waiver for her daughter, but she's concerned that her income will be a barrier.
+O'Donnell recently decided to start working again.
+But the added income means her family could lose Medicaid coverage, so she will have to reapply for the special waiver for her daughter.
+If she doesn't qualify she worries she may have to cut her income back to stay on Medicaid.

 "Qualifying for Medicaid means essentially you're living right around the poverty level, which means I'm not generating any sort of wealth, I'm not saving for retirement or anything like that," says O'Donnell.